-The arteries supplying oxygenated blood to the cardiac muscles are known as the coronary arteries.
-There are two main coronary arteries: right coronary artery and left coronary artery.
+The blood vessels that supply the cardiac muscles constitute the coronary circulation.
+The arteries supplying oxygenated blood to the cardiac muscles are the right coronary artery and the left coronary artery.

-Two coronary arteries arise from the root of aorta, just before it exits the left ventricle.
+Two coronary arteries arise from the root of the aorta, just before it exits the left ventricle.

-- The left circumflex artery
+- The left circumflex artery (LCX)

-- The anterior interventricular artery or left anterior descending artery
+- The anterior interventricular artery or left anterior descending artery (LAD)

 The left circumflex artery follows the coronary sulcus pathway on the left side of the heart.
 It then fuses with the branches of the right coronary artery.

-- The marginal branches
+- Marginal branches

-- Branches of the anterior interventricular artery anastomose with the posterior interventricular artery.
+- Branches of the anterior interventricular artery anastomose with the posterior interventricular artery

-- The circumflex artery anastomoses with the right coronary artery in the atrioventricular groove.
+- The circumflex artery anastomoses with the right coronary artery in the atrioventricular groove

-- The septal branches of both right and left coronary artery anastomose in the interventricular septum.
+- The septal branches of both right and left coronary artery anastomose in the interventricular septum

 The great cardiac vein receives tributaries from the left atrium and both ventricles.
 It begins at the apex and ascends along the anterior longitudinal sulcus.